EmeraldCityIT/Physalia-physalis-as-plasmodium-parasites-and-Pycnogonida-as-Antigens/README.md

 22. Tumors are the seed of the male Physalia Physalis.

 23. The organ trafficking and transplant industry is fueled by hosts of the Physalia Physalis.

+24. Male Physalia Physalis rip the shells of their female counterparts to inhibit hovement, they treat humans worse than their own kind.